-Form and Denomination: The Notes will be issued as registered notes and will be registered in the name of Cede & Co., as nominee of the Depository Trust Company ("DTC" or the "securities depository") in New York, New York, which will act as securities depository for the Notes.
-Individual purchases will be made in book-entry-only form, in the principal amount of \$5,000 or integral multiples thereof, except for one note of an odd denomination, as may be determined by such successful bidder(s).
+To the extent that the Notes are issued through DTC, the Notes will be registered in the name of Cede & Co., as nominee of DTC in New York, New York, which will act as securities depository for the Notes.
+In such event, individual purchases will be made in book-entry-only form, in the principal amount of \$5,000 or integral multiples thereof, except for one note of an odd denomination, as may be determined by such successful bidder(s).
 Initial purchasers of the Notes will not receive certificates representing their ownership interest in the Notes.
 Payment of the principal of and interest on the Notes will be made by the District to DTC, which will in turn remit such principal and interest to its Participants, for subsequent distribution to the Beneficial Owners of the Notes.
-See "Book-Entry-Only System", herein.
+See "Book-Entry-Only System, " herein.